-Quranic - Relating to or contained in the Koran, which is the Islamic sacred book.
+Quranic - relating to or contained in the Koran, which is the Islamic sacred book.

-Salaam Alaikum - The Arabic greeting meaning "Peace be unto you."
+Salaam Alaikum - the Arabic greeting meaning "Peace be unto you."

-Sari - A stretch of woven fabric, usually 4 to 9 yards in length, that mostly women wrap themselves in as a symbol of pride and tradition - an ethnic wear in the south-east Asian subcontinent.
+Sari - a strip of cloth that mostly women wrap themselves in as a symbol of pride and tradition.